Hometown: Edmonton, AB

 Where is the most interesting place you have been to?

-The most interesting place I have been would have to be Germany, especially the autobahn highway.
-I had the opportunity to go there last year and you feel as if you are in a high speed chase, just like the movies!
-We ‘only’ went 180 kph but the experience was unreal.
-Germany was a breathtaking country and I look forward to going back again one day, as I was only there for a short time.
+The most interesting place I have been would have to be Germany, but more specifically the Autobahn highway in Germany.
+I had the opportunity to go there a few years ago and while driving you feel as if you are in a high speed chase that you see in the movies.
+We only went 180 kmh but the experience was unreal.
+But overall, Germany was a breathtaking country and I look forward to going back again one day.

 What do you hope to be doing in ten years?

-I hope to have a family, have my master’s degree in education, and be well on my way to becoming a principal!
+I hope to have a family and my master’s in education, and be well on my way to becoming a principal!

 Is there anything you would like to add that we haven’t asked?